 “एक बार मैं अपने husband से बात करती हूँ । “, she said.

-She unlocked the door and went inside, and after some chatter, they both came out and after some cursory conversation, he allowed me in to visit the memorial.
-The rest of the conversation with them was pretty friendly.
+She unlocked the door and went inside, and after some chatter, they both came out, and after some quick conversation, he allowed me in to visit the memorial.
+The rest of the discussion with them was pretty friendly.

 The memorial consists of a single hall with locked showcases filled with books in English, Hindi, Punjabi, and Urdu.
-There were a few posters and pictures hanging on the wall, labeled in one or the other of the aforementioned languages.
-I didn’t visit the memorial expecting an audio tour but not finding English or Hindi labels on the items was depressing.
+A few posters and pictures were hanging on the wall, labeled in one or the other of the languages mentioned above.
+I didn’t visit the memorial expecting an audio tour but not finding English, or Hindi labels on the items were depressing.
 The whole space lacked maintenance.
 After thanking the Indian couple who seems to have been appointed by the consulate to maintain the place, I left half an hour later.
 The treatment of the memorial, which is the last symbol of this movement and Indian students who started it, by Indian govt is deplorable.
 Especially, given the fact that this is the only memorial of its kind in the USA.

 The treatment met out to defenders of the nation, dead or alive, uniform wearing or revolutionary, determines its destiny.
-A second world war story of France vs the UK is apt in this context.
-“Before World War II, it was not uncommon to see placards hanging outside some restaurants in Paris which read “Dogs, lackeys and soldiers not allowed”.
-On the other hand, even pregnant women used to get up and offer seats to soldiers in London buses.
+A second world war story of France vs. the UK is apt in this context.
+“Before World War II, it was not uncommon to see placards hanging outside some restaurants in Paris which read “Dogs, lackeys, and soldiers not allowed”.
+On the other hand, even pregnant women used to get up and offer seats to soldiers on London buses.
 When the war broke out, France capitulated in no time while Britain remained undefeated.” [source]